Blog

 Sending an Idaho Miller Act Notice: How to Recover Payment in Public Projects

-This guide explains some of the most important pieces of information that you need to know about serving a Miller Act Notice in Idaho.
+This guide explains some of the most important pieces of information that you need to know about serving a Little Miller Act Notice in Idaho.

-What is a Federal Miller Act Notice?
+What Is an Idaho Little Miller Act Notice?

-Only those with a direct contract with a general contractor or a subcontractor may serve a Miller Act Notice in Idaho.
-This includes subcontractors and material suppliers up to the second-tier.
-Anyone who does not have a contractual relationship with the GC or the subcontractor does not have payment bond rights in Idaho.
+Only those with a direct contract with a general contractor or a first-tier subcontractor may serve a notice in Idaho.
+This includes subcontractors and material suppliers up to the second tier (Idaho Code § 54-1928).

-1. Request for information at the beginning of a project
+1. Request for Information at the Beginning of a Project

 • The name of the surety